miiizen/Compiler/README.md

 Make sure you are in the build directory, then `cmake .. && make`

 ### Windows
+There is no support for linking LLVM libraries currently in the CMakeLists.txt because I have no idea how to make it work.
-Just open the folder in visual studio if you are using it and it has support for cmake projects, or use cmake CLI/GUI to generate the solution files in the build directory and then open
+~~Just open the folder in visual studio if you are using it and it has support for cmake projects, or use cmake CLI/GUI to generate the solution files in the build directory and then open~~